 All students except Echols Scholars must complete a Second Writing Requirement with a grade of C- or better.
 To meet the Second Writing Requirement, a class must:

 - Assign at least two writing assignments in English totaling 20 pages or more independent of quizzes and final examinations

 - Have a student/faculty ratio no greater than 30/1

-If the class used to fill this requirement is not coded as such in SIS the requirement is not complete until you file a Second Writing Requirement Completion Form in DocuSign has been submitted, approved, and the entire DocuSign process has been completed.
+If the class used to fill this requirement is not coded as such in SIS the requirement is not complete until a Second Writing Requirement Completion Form in DocuSign has been submitted, approved, and the entire DocuSign process has been completed.
 You can find pertinent information about the Second Writing Requirement form and the link to the DocuSign form on The College Forms page.

 Any course meeting the above standards can satisfy the Second Writing Requirement but poetry and fiction writing classes are excluded from fulfilling the second writing requirement.